-'''

-a) For Members who 8 Character DP ID followed by

-hold shares in 8 Digit Client ID

-demat

-account For example if your DP ID

-with NSDL.

-is IN300 and Client ID is

-12 then your user ID

-is IN30012.

-Members 16 Digit Beneficiary ID

-b) For

-who hold shares For example if your

-in demat account Beneficiary

-is

-ID

-12

-with CDSL

-then your user ID is

-12

-c) For Members EVEN Number followed by

-holding shares in Folio Number registered

-Physical Form.

-with the company
+- a) For Members who 8 Character DP ID followed by hold shares in 8 Digit Client ID demat account with NSDL.
+For example if your DP ID is IN300 and Client ID is 12 then your user ID is IN30012. - c) For Members EVEN Number followed by holding shares in Folio Number registered Physical Form. with the company

-For example if folio number

-is 001 and EVEN is
+For example if folio number is 001 and EVEN is

 123456 then user ID is

-123456001

-'''

-- 5. Password details for shareholders other than Individual shareholders are given below: - a) If you are already registered for e-Voting, then you can use your existing password to login and cast your vote. - b) If you are using NSDL e-Voting system for the first time, you will need to retrieve the 'initial password' which was communicated to you.
+Password details for shareholders other than Individual shareholders are given below:

+- a) If you are already registered for e-Voting, then you can use your existing password to login and cast your vote. - b) If you are using NSDL e-Voting system for the first time, you will need to retrieve the 'initial password' which was communicated to you.
 Once you retrieve your 'initial password', you need to enter the 'initial password' and the system will force you to change your password.